gnanasai5111/Nodejs/README.md

 - V8 Js engine executes js code.
 It conists of call stack where js code gets excecuted and heap which is the memory , which stores all the variables that js needs.

+### Executing js with node
+1. REPL(Read Evaluate Print Loop)
+-To enter into REPL,type node as a command in terminal
+2. Executing code in js file.